Select Page

 PR Process in Canada: Common Ways to Immigrate

 • Be careful of anything that sounds too good to be true.
-The Canadian government advises that using a paid representative will not draw special attention to your application or guarantee that they will approve it.
+The Canadian government advises that using a paid representative will not draw special attention to your application or guarantee they will approve it.

 • Beware of representatives who encourage you to give false information in your application.
 Providing false information is against the law, and you could be denied entry into Canada or deported after you arrive.